Aspect ratio

 The Psychology: Why Humans Prefer Rectangles #

-The advice to avoid squares isn’t just a design “rule”; it’s grounded in human psychology and biology.
+The recommendation to avoid square plots is not merely an arbitrary design “rule”; it is grounded in human visual perception and biology.

-The simple reason: our binocular field of vision is a wide horizontal rectangle, not a square.
+The fundamental reason: our binocular field of vision forms a wide horizontal rectangle, not a square.

 • Phones & TVs: Wide or tall rectangles.